hareeshreddi/Python-Project/README.md

 168 265 168 -->3
 168 168 168 -->1
 265 168 265 -->1
-NOTE: To save time you can concatenate your entire training file for a particular class of attack and then run your script on the concatenated file instead of running it individually on each file.
 4) Perform the same task on files in the “Training_Data_Master” to obtain all the unique 3- grams, 5-grams and 7-grams.
 5) Once you have obtained the frequencies of all the unique n-grams terms in the training data,